Analysis | Who Is Stuck With Credit Suisse’s Worthless AT1 Bonds?

 Beyond these, who owns the bulk of those bonds is as opaque as how the takeover deal was struck.

 Fortunately, banks are unlikely candidates, in that they are heavily penalized for owning peers’ capital instruments.
 Bloomberg Intelligence offered a good example.
 In Japan, investing in another lender’s AT1 notes carries a 1,250% risk weight.
-This means banks must hold $1.25 of their own equity for every dollar of AT1 notes they have in their securities portfolio.
+This means banks must hold at least $1 of their own equity for every dollar of AT1 notes they have in their securities portfolio.

 Mom-and-pop investors should also be largely spared.
 In many jurisdictions, retail investors are not allowed to buy AT1 notes because of their complexity.
 Hong Kong, for instance, is obsessed with consumer protection.
 Bonds traded over-the-counter — the market norm — are off-limits.
 As of 2020, only 64 out of the 1,574 bonds outstanding were offered to the public.
 As such, any exposure is likely to be indirect — probably through people’s mutual funds or exchange-traded-funds holdings — and relatively muted, given that these instruments tend to be diversified.